-When you go out in public, you don’t expect to suffer a severe injury as a result of an incident.
-But slip and fall accidents happen all the time, and they can cause unnecessary pain and suffering for the victim.
-They are caused by unsafe or unkempt property or foreign substances such as oil, ice or obstructions.
-Slip and fall accidents can happen anywhere – in a supermarket or grocery store, hotel, office building, park, stairwell, parking lot, or even a person’s own workplace.
+When you go out in public, you don’t expect to suffer a severe injury, but it can happen.
+They are caused by unsafe or unkempt property, foreign substances, or obstructions.
+These accidents can happen anywhere – in a supermarket or grocery store, hotel, office building, park, stairwell, parking lot, or even at work.

-Premises liability, also known as property negligence, outlines cases in which a legal claim for monetary damages is made by a person who was injured as a result of a hazardous defect on a property.
+Premises liability, also known as property negligence, outlines cases in which a legal claim for monetary damages is made by a person who was injured due to a hazardous defect on a property.

-Property owners in Massachusetts have a duty to maintain their property and keep it in a reasonably safe condition for lawful visitors.
-This includes residential properties such as apartments, condominiums and single-family homes, commercial properties such as shopping malls, retail stores, hotels, hospitals, private schools, university campuses and anywhere else the public is likely to step foot on a regular basis.
+Property owners in Massachusetts have a duty to maintain their property and keep it reasonably safe for lawful visitors.
+This includes residential properties such as apartments, condominiums, and single-family homes; commercial properties such as shopping malls, retail stores, hotels, hospitals, private schools, university campuses, and anywhere else the public is likely to step foot regularly.

-While property owners have a duty to maintain an acceptable standard of safety, they are not automatically liable in the case of an accident.
-The plaintiff, or person injured that is seeking compensation, has the burden of proof, meaning that he or she must show that there was a defect or hazard on the property and that, in the exercise of reasonable care, the property owner should have known about it and failed to do something to fix it.
+While property owners have a duty to maintain an acceptable standard of safety, they are not automatically liable if an accident occurs.
+The injured person seeking compensation has to show that there was a defect or hazard on the property, and in the exercise of reasonable care, the property owner should have known about it and failed to do something to fix it

 There are a few ways the injured party can show negligence: